majo48/connect-web-logger/README.md

 # Input (configuration)
 - account name and password @connect-web.froeling.com
-- data acquisistion period in minutes (15, 30, 60)
+- data acquisition period in minutes (15, 30, 60)

 # Process
 - get all the available status data from the froeling website, write status values to a database